 Everyday new information is being released about the current pandemic, and as a result, consumer behavior is changing rapidly.

-By paying close attention to the trends in SEO keywords or search data in general, and by recognizing the patterns that are emerging from new spikes and dips in search interest, we can get better at creating relevant online content that people want access to.
+By paying close attention to SEO trends (keywords or search data in general), and by recognizing the patterns that are emerging from new spikes and dips in search interest, we can get better at creating relevant online content that people want access to.

 2. What We Can Learn: Analyzing the SEO keyword trends and identifying new content opportunities